SmartTokenLabs/token-negotiator/README.md

 (for new token issuers who are interested in using TokenScript please visit the following WIKI page: https://github.com/TokenScript/token-negotiator/wiki/Token-Issuer-Page).

-### Token Negotiator supports Tokens across the following blockchains and networks:
+### Token Negotiator supports NFT Tokens across the following blockchains and networks:

 <table>
   <thead>